Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Radiative corrections

 The radiative correction for the $e^+e^-\to\pi^+\pi^-\gamma$ process does not include the vacuum polarization term in the photon propagator, as it is considered to be an intrinsic part of the hadronic cross section and is already included in the definition of the pion form factor.
-The radiative correction for the $\pi^+\pi^-$ process depends on the used pion form factor parameterization as input, so the iterative calculation is necessary.
-Three iterations are enough to reach the precision $\lesssim 0.02\%$ except for the cms energy region around $\phi/\omega$-meson resonances, and another two to get the same value convergence at the fast changing cross section near these narrow resonances.
-The obtained $(1+\delta_{rad})$ radiative corrections for the collinear events passed the selection criteria in Eq.~\ref{eq:cuts} are shown in Fig.~\ref{figradcor}, where there are only relevant cuts on the $\Delta \phi$, $\Delta \theta$, $\theta^{event}$ and $p^{\pm}$ are applied at the generator level.
+The radiative correction for the $\pi^+\pi^-$ process depends on the used pion form factor parametrization as input, so the iterative calculation is necessary.
+Three iterations are enough to reach the precision $\lesssim 0.02\%$ except for the c.m.~energy region around $\phi/\omega$-meson resonances, and another two to get the same value convergence at the fast changing cross section near these narrow resonances.
+The obtained $(1+\delta_{rad})$ radiative corrections for the collinear events passed the selection criteria in Eqs.~(\ref{eq:cutsmom}--\ref{eq:cutsth}) are shown in Fig.~\ref{figradcor}, where there are only relevant cuts on the $\Delta \phi$, $\Delta \theta$, $\theta^{event}$ and $p^{\pm}$ are applied at the generator level.

-To estimate a possible systematic effect on the radiative correction from the different pion form-factor parameterizations, the various experimental datasets from the BABAR, KLOE and CMD-2 measurements are used and they are fitted separately according to the form factor parameterization as will be described in Section~\ref{resultsection}.
+To estimate a possible systematic effect on the radiative correction from the different pion form-factor parametrizations, the various experimental datasets from the $BABAR$, KLOE and CMD-2 measurements are used and they are fitted separately according to the form factor parametrization as will be described in Sec.~\ref{resultsection}.
 Parameters of the $\phi\to\pi^+\pi^-$ decay are fixed from the CMD-3 measurement.
-The relative differences of the calculated $1+\delta_{rad}$ in case of the BABAR, KLOE and CMD-2 parameterizations and the CMD-3 case are shown in Fig.~\ref{figradcorparam}.
+The relative differences of the calculated $1+\delta_{rad}$ in case of the $BABAR$, KLOE and CMD-2 parametrizations and the CMD-3 case are shown in Fig.~\ref{figradcorparam}.
 The fast change near the $\omega$-meson resonance is coming from a possible energy shifts in different experiments, and it should be accounted for in the corresponding systematic uncertainty, related to the beam energy scale.
-The CMD-2 measurement is limited by the statistics at higher cms energies, what results in a larger radiative correction uncertainty.
-The influence of the pion form factor behaviour on the radiative correction is added as an additional systematic uncertainty with 0.2\% at the cms energies $\sqrt{s}>0.74$~GeV and $0.5\%$ at the highest few energy points $\sqrt{s}\geq 1.1$~GeV.
+The CMD-2 measurement is limited by the statistics at higher c.m.~energies, what results in a larger radiative correction uncertainty.
+The influence of the pion form factor behavior on the radiative correction is added as an additional systematic uncertainty with 0.2\% at the c.m.~energies $\sqrt{s}>0.74$~GeV and $0.5\%$ at the highest few energy points $\sqrt{s}\geq 1.1$~GeV.